nttcslab/dcase2023_task2_baseline_ae/README.md

      + gearbox/ (The other machine types have the same directory structure as fan.)
    + data/dcase2023t2/eval_data/raw/
      + <machine_type0_of_additional_dataset>/
-        + train/ (after launch of the additional training dataset)
+        + train/ (after the launch of the additional training dataset)
           + section_00_source_train_normal_0000_.wav
           + ...
           + section_00_source_train_normal_0989_.wav